MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop7-approvedshellextension.md

 ## Remarks

+> [!IMPORTANT]
+> To use the **desktop7:ApprovedShellExtension** element, you need to set the **desktop7:Scope** attribute to the value of *machine*.
+You set the **desktop7:Scope** attribute on the [desktop:Extension](/uwp/schemas/appxpackage/uapmanifestschema/element-desktop-extension) element.
+>
+> Equally importantly, to set the **desktop7:Scope** attribute to *machine*, your app's package needs to declare this custom capability: `<uap4:CustomCapability Name="Microsoft.classicAppCompatElevated_8wekyb3d8bbwe"/>`.
+That custom capability is granted to only a limited set of apps.

+A shell extension is used in conjunction with a COM class in the manifest that is exposed through Packaged COM (`windows.comServer`; see [com:ComServer](/uwp/schemas/appxpackage/uapmanifestschema/element-com-comserver)).
+That COM class is used as a [Shell Extension Handler](/windows/win32/shell/handlers) (for example, [DesktopPropertyHandler](/uwp/schemas/appxpackage/uapmanifestschema/element-desktop2-desktoppropertyhandler), [ThumbnailHandler](/uwp/schemas/appxpackage/uapmanifestschema/element-desktop2-thumbnailhandler)).
+That info applies to all of the shell extensions that you can declare in the app package manifest.

-The process installing the shell extension must have permissions to add entries to the approved shell extensions list.
-For more information on registering shell extensions, see [Registering Shell Extension Handlers](/windows/win32/shell/reg-shell-exts)
+The process that installs the shell extension must have permissions to add entries to the approved shell extensions list.
+For more information on registering shell extensions, see [Registering Shell Extension Handlers](/windows/win32/shell/reg-shell-exts).

+As mentioned in [Registering Shell Extension Handlers](/windows/win32/shell/reg-shell-exts), the impact of including or not including the **desktop7:ApprovedShellExtension** element is whether or not the shell extension would be turned off when an administrator on the machine turns on the key **EnforceShellExtensionSecurity**.

 ## Requirements